 We ordinary mortals may feel a long way away from an elite pack of global CEOs, but it’s intriguing that so many of them could identify with a very real struggle for leaders at all levels of our organisations: finding time to be as well as do.

-As we learned in the self-awareness module, being a good leader starts with knowing ourselves and knowing how best we can add value, that taking the time to develop ourselves, to plan and reflect, is an essential part of the role.
+As we learn in the self-awareness module, being a good leader starts with knowing ourselves and knowing how best we can add value and that taking the time to develop ourselves, to plan and reflect, is an essential part of the role.
 But, in the heat of the battle, we also know it’s easier said than done.

 Building ‘space’ into the working week

 Some respite may perhaps come in the wake of the COVID-19 pandemic, which is catalysing long-term changes in working practices – from an acceptance of remote working to a renewed enthusiasm for a four-day week.
 The latter has been shown to enhance both wellbeing and productivity, stimulating a healthy pressure and forced downtime during which workers have the headspace to recharge and focus on other elements of their lives.

 Champions of a four-day week range from the country of Iceland (whose five-year pilot was recently proclaimed “an overwhelming success”) to consumer goods giant Unilever, which is trialling it in New Zealand.
 Spain also intends to pilot a shorter working week in the aftermath of COVID.